arshad4387/Groww-Analysis/README.md

   * Incorporating machine learning models to predict future performance based on historical data.

 ## Conclusion
-  This project provides a robust framework for analyzing stock trading performance, helping traders and investors make informed decisions.
+  This project provides a robust framework for zing stock trading performance, helping traders and investors make informed decisions.
 By identifying the top gainers and losers, one can refine trading strategies and improve profitability.

 - ## Code
 - **[Groww Summary](https://github.com/arshad4387/Groww-Analysis/blob/main/Groww%20Summary.ipynb)**: Detailed summary and analysis of the Groww dataset.